neondatabase/website/content/docs/quickstart/sqlalchemy.md

 Next, navigate to your Project on [console.neon.tech](console.neon.tech/).

 Then, install psycopg2.
 You may also need psycopg2-binary depending on your system.
-To install psycopg2-binary, You can run “pip install psycopg2 psycopg2-binary” or use a dependency manager like [Poetry](https://python-poetry.org/) to do the same.
+To install psycopg2-binary, You can run `pip install psycopg2 psycopg2-binary` or use a dependency manager like [Poetry](https://python-poetry.org/) to do the same.

 Finally, run the “hello neon” program: